 Divisions

-Public Works has more than 300 employees and is organized into seven divisions:
+Public Works has more than 300 employees and is organized into divisions and sections that report to three leadership positions:

 • Clean Water